MicrosoftDocs/biztalk-docs/biztalk/technical-guides/update-references-to-the-bam-archive-database-name.md

 ---
 description: "Learn more about: Update References to the BAM Archive Database Name"
-title: "Update References to the BAM Archive Database Name | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Update References to the BAM Archive Database Name" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: eed328e0-2826-4acb-952d-4a3a2844689e
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Update References to the BAM Archive Database Name
 If you backed up your BAM Archive databases, in the event of a system or data failure you can restore that backup to a different computer, and you can rename the backup.